Architectuur en Bouw - Muren

 Quiz

-a architectural element that projects from a wall to support or adorn another element, such as a shelf, beam, or cornice
+a projecting element from a wall that supports or decorates another part, such as a shelf, beam, or cornice

 a low protective wall or railing built along the edge of a roof, balcony, bridge, or other elevated structure to prevent people from falling